abhi3700/eosio_tipuser_contracts/tippertipper/README.md

 # TipUser contract
 ## Brief
 * It is a tipuser contract where:
-	- [x] tip user based on requester's request from fund balance in contract account.
+	- [x] tip user based on requester's request from accounts balance in contract account.

 ## About
 * contract name - `tippertipper`